watusi/jquery-mobile-iscrollview/README.md

 Feel free to experiment with multiple scrollers - I just haven't had the need so haven't put the effort into testing and supporting that scenario.

-Make sure to use a `data-position="inline"` attribute for headers and footers, **not** `data-position="fixed"`.
-With `data-position="fixed"`, and some versions of JQuery Mobile, the headers/footers will fade in/out.
+You can use either `data-position="inline"` or `data-position="fixed"` for headers/footers.
+However, with `data-position="fixed"`, and some versions of JQuery Mobile on some browsers, the headers/footers will fade in/out.
 Since this widget resizes the scrolling region, there is no need for fixed positioning of header/footer.

-Additional fixed-height elements (which are not headers or footers) outside of the scrolling region should be given the `iscroll-foreground` class.
+Additional fixed-height elements (which are not headers or footers) outside of the scrolling region should be given the `iscroll-foreground` class, if they would add to the height of the page.
+(Do not add the `iscroll-foreground` class to sidebars.)

 ---